brandenmnguyen/YoshiPoolCleaning/README.md

 ### Deployment

 - [AWS] which stands for Amazon Web Services, allows deploying applications and services with greater flexibility, scalability, and reliability. (https://aws.amazon.com)

-## Timeline

-### Sprint 5
-- Finish Login and Sign up for Clients
-- Finish Login and Sign up for Providers
-- Make Custom 404 page for invalid url(s)
-- Work on invoice tracking page so it works with fake data
-- Automatically Populate provider search based on the database
-- Create company admin page
-- Let company admins create and delete employee accounts
-- Work on back-end logic for client scheduling appointment for service

-### Sprint 6
-- Populate invoice tracking page using the database
-- Work on back-end logic for provider to view daily tasks
-- Work on provider daily calendar to view daily tasks using fake data
-- Work on back-end logic to return tasks to either provider or client
-- Work on client tracking page so that it works with fake data
-- Work on provider tracking page so that it works with fake data
-- Work on back-end logic of client subscribing to a provider
-- Work on front-end allowing client to subscribe to a provider
-- Finalize layout of payment page and allow it to capture user information
-- Make initial back-end logic for processing payments without Stripe API

-### Sprint 7
-- Work on and apply Stripe API integration into the back-end
-- Add one-time card payments using Stripe API
-- Have payment page submit payments and save those payments in the database
-- Populate client tracking page based on database
-- Populate provider tracking page based on database
-- Work on back-end logic for verifying if provider is at a client's location using the HTML Geolocation API
-- Get two factor authentication working for both clients and providers
-- Let provider mark certain tasks as done for the client to see
-- Have local database update to the cloud instead

-### Sprint 8
-- Get webapp uploaded and deployed on Microsoft Azure
-- Allow providers to mark tasks as incomplete if they run into issues as they are completing them for the client
-- Get push notifications working for provider arriving at a client's house
-- Implement feature for clients to unsubscribe from a provider
-- Implement prototype for chatting between client and provider
-- basic implementation of client dashboard that shows which provider the client is subscribed to
-- Implement website fees

-### Sprint 9
-- Fix any outstanding bugs
-- Implement client being able to reschedule provider services
-- Implement providers setting client Sign up limit
-- Tweak search algorithm for provider search page to sort by closest providers to client's home
-- Implement password changing options for both the client and the provider
-- Add password length and format requirements for security reasons
-- Implement recurring payments for the clients
-- Allow providers to remove clients

 ## Contact